Topics The 133rd Assembly of the Drug Evaluation Committee held

 (3) "Development of CAR-T cell therapy, learning from regulatory filings

-Dr. Satoshi Kawane, Director, Head of Drug Discovery Research, Novartis Pharma
+Satoshi Kawane, Director, Head of Drug Development Division, Novartis Pharma

 He spoke about Kymriah, the first CAR-T cell therapy approved in Japan.
 He shared how Japan participated in an international clinical development program and how the application was submitted and approved in the U.S., Europe, and Japan using the same data package.
-He also explained in detail, based on his own experience, the special nature of the product, i.e., the importance of establishing a supply chain and thorough quality control in which cells collected from patients are transported to a manufacturing facility in the U.S., modified and grown into CAR-T cells, and then commercialized.
+Explanation of the special nature of the product, i.e., the importance of establishing a supply chain and thorough quality control in which cells collected from patients are transported to the U.S. manufacturing facility, modified and grown into CAR-T cells, and commercialized, was also given in detail, based on his own experience.

 (4) Development of Exon-Skipping Therapeutics

-Dr. Shinichi Takeda, Director, National Center of Neurology and Psychiatry
+Dr. Shinichi Takeda, Director, National Center of Neurology and Psychiatry, National Institute of Neurology and Psychiatry

 He introduced the development process of the exon-skipping therapeutic agent for Duchenne muscular dystrophy (DMD), which he has worked on for many years.
-He shared his very valuable experience in the development of this drug, starting with the discovery of the exon-skipping therapy through research on the pathological mechanism of dystrophin deficiency, and then verifying its efficacy in animals (dogs) before applying it to clinical practice.
+He shared his very valuable experience in the development of this drug, starting with the discovery of the exon-skipping therapy through research on the pathomechanism of dystrophin deficiency, followed by the verification of its efficacy in animals (dogs) and its application in the clinic.
 In October 2015, the MHLW designated the agent as a drug for the Pioneer Review Designation System, and in October 2016, the U.S. Food and Drug Administration (FDA) granted fast-track and orphan drug status to the agent.
 In addition, it is a successful example of drug discovery originating from academia that has been developed quickly in Japan and the U.S. in collaboration with companies.

 (5) "New Modalities and PMDA's Efforts

-Mr. Yasuhiro Fujiwara, President, Pharmaceuticals and Medical Devices Agency (PMDA)
+Dr. Yasuhiro Fujiwara, President, Pharmaceuticals and Medical Devices Agency

 He reviewed the efforts from the establishment of the PMDA to the present day, including the level of science and drug discovery capabilities in Japan, and introduced how the PMDA has also focused on the development of new modalities through pharmaceutical affairs strategic consultation.
 The company has now grown into a review organization that is on par with regulatory authorities in Europe and the U.S., maintaining the world's top level in the duration of new drug review and realizing highly predictable reviews.
 Based on the experience of the four trial implementations of the Pioneer Review Designation System, the lecture also gave rise to expectations for further activities by the PMDA.